 Lastly, we examine the degree of pass-through completeness between crude oil prices and retail unleaded and diesel in the long term.
-The coefficients φ_1 (in equation 3a) and ψ_1 (in equations 3b) measure the degree of pass-through completeness in the long-run.
+The coefficients φ_1 (in equation 3a) and ψ_1 (in equation 3b) measure the degree of pass-through completeness in the long-run.
 It shows the amount by which the retail fuel price will increase in the long-run in response to an increase of one unit (for example 1 cent per litre) in the international crude oil price.
 The long-run adjustment is complete when $\varphi_1 = 1$ and $\psi_1 = 1$, which implies that changes in crude oil prices will be transmitted fully to retail fuel prices in the long run.
+For φ_1 , it makes more sense to test whether it is statistically significantly different from 1, given that this value has a special meaning for a complete oil price pass-through.
+We test whether estimates for the long run adjustment coefficient are statistically significantly different from 1 by using Wald (χ^2).
+The computed test statistic (χ^2) is presented in parentheses in Tables 1-2.
+The critical value of χ^2 statistic, with one degree of freedom, is 3.84 at 5% significance level.
+In all four cases, the null hypothesis, that φ_1 is equal to 1, is rejected.

 The long run crude oil pass-through, when unleaded retail fuel price is used (see Table 1, column 7), is nearly complete for France and Germany (0.73 and 0.74, respectively) and rather incomplete for Spain and Italy (0.61 and 0.57, respectively).
 Furthermore, when diesel is the retail fuel price (see Table 2, column 7), the long run elasticity is 0.94, 0.83, in France and Germany, respectively and 0.82 for both Spain and Italy.
-This indicates that the long run adjustment for all four countries is almost complete in the long run.
+In this case, it seems that the long run price adjustment for all four countries is almost complete in the long run.